Chart Color Schemes

 Barrack Heights is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Barrack Heights, as per the latest Census evaluation, 88.5% of dwellings were houses, with the remaining 11.6% comprising semi-detached homes, apartments, and other types.
-This contrasts with Non-Metro NSW's figures of 79.0% houses and 21.0% other dwellings.
-Home ownership in Barrack Heights stood at 37.2%, mirroring Non-Metro NSW's rate, with mortgaged dwellings at 29.0% and rented ones at 33.9%.
-The median monthly mortgage repayment was $1,863, lower than Non-Metro NSW's average of $2,167.
-The median weekly rent in Barrack Heights was $380, compared to Non-Metro NSW's $430.
-Nationally, Barrack Heights' mortgage repayments align with the Australian average of $1,863, but rents exceed the national figure of $375.
+Dwelling structure in Barrack Heights, as per the latest Census, consisted of 88.5% houses and 11.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro NSW had 79.0% houses and 21.0% other dwellings.
+Home ownership in Barrack Heights was at 37.2%, similar to Non-Metro NSW's figure.
+The remaining dwellings were either mortgaged (29.0%) or rented (33.9%).
+The median monthly mortgage repayment in the area was $1,863, below the Non-Metro NSW average of $2,167.
+The median weekly rent was $380, compared to Non-Metro NSW's $430.
+Nationally, Barrack Heights' mortgage repayments were similar to the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing